ogratwicklcs/Ansible-Network-Converge/5-explore-tower/README.md

     ![Inventories Button](images/inventories.png)

-2. Under Inventories there will be two inventories, the `Demo Inventory` and the `Workshop Inventory`.
+2. Under Inventories there will be one inventory: `Workshop Inventory`.
 Click on the `Workshop Inventory`.

     ![Workshop Inventory Link](images/workshop_inventory.png)